etchteam/make-this-website-better/README.md

 - BBQ isn't a web development topic - yet
 - Sent some postman requests to the submit url, just requires at least one field to be filled

-changes: all necessary contact details are required, input types are more suitable (address could be multiple options as fieldset though)
+changes: all necessary contact details are required, input types are more suitable (address could be multiple options as fieldset though), added ids to inputs and for attribute to labels

 #### General Design
 - That grey isn't great and doesn't fit the rest of the colour scheme